EMDR Therapy

 What is the goal of EMDR?

 After processing different memories and experiences, when you remember the past event or experiences, they will not have the same charge or impact.
 EMDR cannot erase the memories, but can make them less upsetting and overwhelming.
 You will also will experience less physiological reactions.
-To learn more about what it is like to experience EMDR: Read More.
+Check out this resource from EMDRIA to learn more about what it is like to experience EMDR as a client.

 Who can benefit from EMDR?